About grouse mountain

-Upon arrival at the base of Grouse Mountain wheelchair users should proceed to the upper parking lot, Lot A, where we have designated stalls located in the first row nearest the Skyride and access ramps.
-For those wheelchair users arriving by Transit you will proceed along the bus lane, around Guest Services into Lot A in order to access the Skyride ramps and Ticket Centre.
+Upon arrival at the base of Grouse Mountain, wheelchair users should proceed to the upper parking lot (Lot A) where we have designated stalls located in the first row nearest the Skyride and access ramps.
+For those wheelchair users arriving by Transit, you will proceed along the bus lane, around Guest Services and into Lot A in order to access the Skyride ramps and Ticket Centre.

 Guest Services, Starbucks, bicycle racks, and the washrooms are located down a short flight of stairs from Lot A. They are accessed via wheelchair by travelling east around the Blue Skyride terminal and along the bus lane.

-Due to our unique mountain environment which is home to both our resident and indigenous wildlife we ask that you please introduce your Service Dog and your credentials card to us at Guest Services at the base of the Mountain upon arrival.
+Due to our unique mountain environment which is home to both our resident and indigenous wildlife, we ask that you please introduce your Service Dog and your credentials card to us at Guest Services at the base of the Mountain upon arrival.
 Upon verification of the credentials card, documentation; the guest will be given a unique “Service Dog” pass.
 This pass will help to identify you and your dog to our staff and fellow guests in order to provide the best experience possible for all visitors.
-Unfortunately, Service Dogs must maintain their distance from wildlife and are not able to visit the Bear Habitat or the Owl presentation.
+Unfortunately, Service Dogs must maintain their distance from wildlife and are not able to visit the Grizzly Bear Bear Habitat or Owl Talks.

 Summer on Grouse Mountain

 A covered walkway leads from the Peak Skyride station into the top floor of the Chalet accessing Altitudes Bistro, The Observatory, the Timber Room and wheelchair accessible washrooms.
-A paved outdoor ramp descends from the Skyride station to our mountaintop plaza and accesses our paved pathways leading to the Refuge for Endangered Wildlife, the Birds in Motion Demonstration and our World Famous Lumberjack Show.
+A paved outdoor ramp descends from the Skyride station to our mountaintop plaza and accesses our paved pathways leading to the Refuge for Endangered Wildlife, Owl Talks and our World-Famous Lumberjack Show.
 This same outdoor ramp is used for transferring between the top and main floors of the Chalet.